 Office Hours My office is Thompson 321G; the telephone number is 879-3564.
 Making appointments or simple, non-mathematical questions can be handled via electronic mail - my address is beezer@ups.edu.
-Office hours will be 10:00-10:50 on Monday, Wednesday and Friday and 9:30-11:20 on Tuesday.
+Office hours will be 11:00-11:50 on Monday, Wednesday and Friday and 10:30-12:20 on Tuesday.
 I will always be available during these times on a first-come, first-served basis.
 If these times are not convenient, please do not hesitate to make an appointment with me for another time.
 You are also welcome to drop by my office without an appointment at any time that I am in (roughly 2 P.M. - 4 P.M. is a good time to try).
-We will have group office hours for this course on Thursdays, probably 11:00 A.M. - 1:00 PM many weeks, so you may want to reserve this period of time.
 Office hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.